bbqbailey/mqttDirector/README.md

         This is called via mqttController.py when the IP address is requested to facilitate stripping out extreneous information.

+        NOTE: This script assumes the base address of the network is 192.168  You MUST CHANGE this if you have a different base address.

 Commands Currently Recognized

         Reboot: causes all RPIs to reboot: